rsg5400/FIT.AI/webapp/fitai/README.md

 2. Create and activate python virtual environment with venv (optional)
 3. Install requirements using the command `pip3 install -r requirements.txt`
 4. Initialize the database with `python3 init_db.py`
-5. Set environment variables in .env file in the webapp/fitai directory
+5. Set environment variables in .env file in the webapp/fitai directory.
+Examples are in the .gitignore file.
 6. Run the application from the webapp/fitai directory with the command `python3 app.py`